 A very obvious issue itself, the cause can be somewhat elusive.
 Potential causes can range from an electrical issue with the thermostat, bad wiring, or total failure of the furnace itself.
 This is another issue that demands the attention of a technician.
 Even if the furnace still manages to get started and run, the problem will very likely worsen.

 Other issues certainly can occur, but these three represent very common indicators of a problem.
-Don't wait to deal with the issue.
+Don’t wait to deal with the issue.
 Putting off fixing your furnace at the very least can lead to total failure of the system.
-Not only will this mean paying to replace the entire unit, but could also lead to other major issues like frozen pipes.
+Not only will this mean paying to replace the entire unit, but it could also lead to other major issues like frozen pipes.
 As mentioned, other serious risks could become a reality if a faulty furnace is not fixed.

 If you are experiencing trouble or have any concerns about your furnace contact The Cooling Company today.
 Our expert technicians will ensure that your furnace is running properly and do our utmost to make sure any potential problems are identified and fixed promptly and effectively.